ga-wdi-boston/git-basics-assessment/diagnostic.md

 What are the two formatting items you **need** to make up your commit message?

 You need a title (no more than 50 chars) and a Summery (no more than 80 chars per line)

+7) Why did you add question #7?

+Because we need two commits for this diagnostic!